By Isabelle Khoo/Outpost

 Kayaking on the Saguenay River is an excellent way to explore the region.
 Approximately 165 kilometres long, it runs east from Lac Saint-Jean and flows into the St. Lawrence River.
 The river can be accessed via kayak at any of the following four communities: La Baie, Saine-Rose-du-Nord, Rivière-Éternité and L’Anse Saint-Jean.
 The water can also be dangerous, so if you are inexperienced, it would be best to take a guided tour.

-With files from Paul Auerbach.
+-with files from Paul Auerbach, Outpost editor-at-large.